-- Treatment of other neurological conditions not related to multiple sclerosis. - Treatment of primary progressive multiple sclerosis. - Use in combination with other disease-modifying therapies for multiple sclerosis. - Use in members under 18 years of age.
+- Use for the treatment of other neurological conditions not related to multiple sclerosis (e.g., Alzheimer's disease). - Use for the treatment of primary progressive multiple sclerosis. - Use in combination with other disease-modifying therapies for multiple sclerosis. - Use in members under 18 years of age. - Use for the treatment of intracerebral hemorrhage, Mayzent (siponimod) has only been studied for this indication in mouse models. - Use for the treatment of the autoimmune diseases polymyositis and dermatomyositis.